Trajectory Class Fluctuation Theorem

-as the fixed contribution of a particular memory state to the free energy.
-The free energy is thus simply the free energy of the memory state plus the surprisal of that memory state:
+as the fixed contribution of a particular memory state to the free energy, regardless of the metastable distribution $\dist$.
+The free energy is thus the free energy of the memory state plus the surprisal of that memory state:

 When averaged over all metastable regions with distribution $\kappa$, this returns a familiar expression \cite{Parr15a} for average nonequilibrium free energy: